sounak07/backend-engineering/databases/db_queries.md

 Let's look at an example of how to use a Recursive CTE to build a simple list of numbers in SQL.
 We'll create a table called "numbers" and define our Recursive CTE to generate a sequence of numbers from 1 to 10.

+Basically a way to create and append to table and use the same table again while certain conditions are met.

 ```sql
 WITH RECURSIVE numbers AS (
   SELECT 1 AS n -- Initial Condition